injeti-manohar/AZ-104/Module3.md

 ### Resource Groups
 - All the resources in your resource group should share the same lifecycle.
 - You can move a resource from one resource group to another group.
-For more information, see Move resources to new resource group or subscription
+For more information,
+- immutable deployments are not supported in a resource group.
+- No limit for Resouces -- Deployments are incremental; if a resource group contains two web apps and you decide to deploy a third, the existing web apps will not be removed
 > You may be wondering, "Why does a resource group need a location?
 And, if the resources can have different locations than the resource group, why does the resource group location matter at all?"

 The resource group stores metadata about the resources.
 When you specify a location for the resource group, you're specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.